An internship is hands-on work experience within a career field of interest to you. It is the key to opening post-graduation doors!

 - Send a Thank you Note to your supervisor and anyone else that was particularly friendly and helpful to you on your internship

-- See a career counselor about updating your resume and talking about this experinece in future interviews.
+- See a Career Educator about updating your resume and talking about this experinece in future interviews.

-- See a career couselor if you are unsure about a job offer you may receive.
+- See a Career Educator if you are unsure about a job offer you may receive.